Diamondbacks vs Marlins Odds, Spread, and Total

 Diamondbacks vs Marlins Betting Trends

-- Arizona is 4-1 SU in their last 5 games against Miami.
+- Arizona is 5-0 SU in its last 5 games against Miami.

+- Arizona is 9-4 SU in its last 13 games on the road.

 - The total has gone OVER in 5 of Miami's last 6 games at home.

-- Miami is 1-4 SU in their last 5 games when playing at home against Arizona.
+- Miami is 0-6 SU in its last 6 games when playing at home against Arizona.

 Diamondbacks vs Marlins Injury Reports